ImXico/Cyberpunk/README.md

 ![gif](https://fat.gfycat.com/DirtyInbornIberianbarbel.gif)

-*Note: The assets used here and in the example project are from [Kenney Assets](http://kenney.nl/assets).*
+**Note**: The assets used here and in the example project are from [Kenney Assets](http://kenney.nl/assets).
+They are also available on the [example's assets folder](https://github.com/ImXico/HandyGDX/tree/master/example/assets).

 ### Text Helper
 A bunch of helper functions that return `Vector2` coordinates.